mojira/arisa-kt/docs/Commands.md

 | Syntax      | `$ARISA_ADD_VERSION <version>` |
 | Permissions | Helper+                        |

+- `<version>`: Put the name of the version on Mojira as-is, including potential spaces.
+Do not put quotes around it.

 ## $ARISA_CLEAR_PROJECT_CACHE
 | Entry       | Value                          |
 | ----------- | ------------------------------ |